GauravMKedia/animation-collections/README.md

    * Create the animation by yourself.
    * Add it to your forked repo, if the folder doesn't exist create it first and then add your code.
    * Add a gif of your animation in your folder for preview.
+   * Add your detail in data.js file as shown.

 5. Make a pull request.